-Are you dreaming of a white, winter getaway?
-This season’s snowfall might be off to a slow start, but don’t let that stop your family from heading to the mountains for a fun-filled winter vacation at Big Bear.
-Winter activities include skiing, snowboarding, snow tubing and sledding, ice-skating, bobsledding, snowshoeing, zip-lining, snow play and more!
-Read on to learn all about this family-friendly, frosty destination.
+Ready to take your family on a winter getaway close to San Diego?
+Head to the mountains for a fun-filled winter vacation at Big Bear.
+Winter activities include skiing, snowboarding, snow tubing and sledding, ice-skating, bobsledding, snowshoeing, zip-lining and snow play — all within a few hours of San Diego!
+Read on to learn about this family-friendly winter destination.

 Skiing and Snowboarding

 Big Bear Mountain Resort includes sister ski areas Bear Mountain and Snow Summit, conveniently located right in town.
 You can even ski both in a single day, since a free base shuttle operates between the two resorts and lift passes are exchangeable.
 Don’t worry about lack of winter storms because snow machines are busy pumping out the fluffy white stuff.
 Southern California resorts generally rely heavily on artificial snow to operate.

 For beginners, Bear Mountain is a great place to start.
 It is home to the region’s largest learning area, with the highest acreage of beginner terrain and a Skill Builder Park, which contains safer, smaller versions of the mountain’s famous freestyle features that attract professional skiers and boarders.
 Recent renovations feature two new Magic Carpets – a simple conveyer-belt style ski lift (placed at snow level) to safely transport learners to the top of beginning ski runs.

 Both ski areas have undergone significant renovations to base lodge facilities, streamlining the equipment rental process and introducing new, family-style locker rooms.
 Snow Summit offers night skiing, snow tubing, and the Adventure Academy – a one-stop-shop learning center for all kids’ rentals, tickets and lessons.